yue/yue/docs/guides/js/getting_started.md

 ---
 priority: 100
-description: How to use Yue with Node.js and Electron.
+description: How to use Yue in Node.js
 ---

 # Getting started